32-2121. Applicability of article; exceptions

 2. A person holding a valid power of attorney that is being used for a specific purpose in an isolated transaction and not as a method of conducting a real estate business.

-3. An attorney in the performance of the attorney's duties as an attorney.
-Nothing in this paragraph shall be construed to allow an attorney to otherwise engage in any acts requiring a license under this article.
+3. An attorney performing the attorney's duties as an attorney.
+This paragraph does not allow an attorney to otherwise engage in any acts requiring a license under this article.

 4. Any receiver, a trustee in bankruptcy or any other person acting under an order of a court.